 The Company accepts from its counterparties only financial collateral that complies with the eligibility criteria set out in its policies.
 These criteria allow for the timely realization of collateral, if necessary, in the event of default.
-The types of collateral received and pledged by the Company are mainly cash and government securities.

 MARKET RISK

 Market risk refers to the risk of loss arising from changes in the fair value of financial instruments as a result of fluctuations in the parameters affecting this value, in particular, interest rates, exchange rates, credit spreads, stock prices and their volatility.